MSR Hubba Hubba Review

 |Type||Two door freestanding||Two door freestanding||Two door freestanding||Two door freestanding||Two door freestanding|

 Our Analysis and Test Results

 Once you have the MSR Hubba Hubba set up, it's a decent tent.
-It kept us comfortable and performs well overall, but never truly managed to get us excited about using it.
+It kept us comfortable and performed well overall, but it never truly managed to get us excited about using it.